buresjan/meshgen/documentation/voxels.md

              num_processes: int = 1) -> np.ndarray
 ```

 Pipeline: `STL → voxels`.
 Accepts absolute or relative STL path.
 Ensures a closed surface if possible (light repairs on normals/winding/holes); then voxelizes.
-When `split` is provided, a temporary boxed STL is generated for robust slicing and stitched results are filled once globally.
+When `split` is provided, faces are partitioned along the leading axis, segments are voxelized (optionally in parallel), stitched, and filled once globally.
+This route does not depend on Gmsh, so it works even in environments without the templating tool.

 Example: